|

 b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.

-c) The standalone balance sheet, the standalone statement of profit and loss (including other comprehensive income), the standalone statement of change in equity, the standalone statement of cash flows and notes to the standalone financial statements dealt with by this Report are in agreement with the books of account.
+c) The balance sheet, the statement of profit and loss (including other comprehensive income), the statement of change in equity, the statement of cash flows and notes to the standalone financial statements dealt with by this Report are in agreement with the books of account.

-e) On the basis of the written representations received from the directors as on 31 March 2024 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2024 from being appointed as a director in terms of Section 164 (2) of the Act.
+e) On the basis of the written representations received from the directors as on 31 March 2025 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2025 from being appointed as a director in terms of section 164 (2) of the Act.

 f) With respect to the adequacy of the internal financial controls with reference to standalone financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".
 Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company's internal financial controls over financial reporting.